Ajdev11/Cloudedge-AssetModules/README.md

  `mysql(DB)`

 That's it!
-Now you have an awesome
+Now you have an aweso